run2bizdocs/documentation/en-us/docs/4biz-helium/processes/availability/use/service-availability.md

 title: Verifying service availability
-Description: Is intended to verify the CIs availability group.
+Description: It's intended to verify the CI availability group.
 # Verifying service availability

-This functionality is intended to verify the CIs availability group.
+This functionality is intended to verify the CI availability group.

 ## Before getting started

 - [x] Previous registration of the availability group.
-- [x] It's also necessary to link the calendar, the service level agreement of type "availability" and the cost per hour of unavailability to the: configuration item, the configuration item group and the service contract.
+- [x] It's also necessary to link the calendar, the service level agreement of type "availability" and the cost per hour of unavailability to the: configuration item, configuration item group and service contract.

 ## Procedure

 1. Access the functionality through the main menu Processes \> Availability Management \> Availability;

-2. Click on the tab Service;
+2. Click on the tab "Service";

-3. Click on “+” symbol located on the Filters area, to search for the service you want;
+3. Click on the “+” symbol, located on the Filters area, to search for the service you want;

 4. It can be added several items, the amount you want, to the verification;

 5. Once you add the service, you can update the charts presented after this field by clicking on "Update Charts".

-6. Verify the information in **Availability per period**.
+6. Verify the information in **Availability by period**.
 You can set the period you want and click on "Update" to view it.

 7. Verify the information in **Total Availability**.
 You can set the period you want and click on "Update" to view it.
 You can also download it by clickin on "Save table".
 You can click on the slices of the chart to see the details about the CI's time distribution: Available, Unavailable and Scheduled change.
-In the chart, at the end, there're the followin information:
+In the chart, at the end, there're the following information:

 |Information|Description|
 |-----------|-----------|